DOAJ/doaj/cms/pages/apply/guide.md

 ## In other languages

 Our guide to applying is available in several languages.
-Below is a list of translations, please note that not all translations include the latest changes made to the Guide.
+Please note that not all translations include the latest changes made to the Guide.

 ### Version 2.8